What is Target Group Analysis? – Definition

 Target group analysis is a strategic process aimed at identifying the most relevant customer segments for a company and understanding their needs, behaviors, and decision-making patterns.
 It answers the fundamental question: For whom are we actually creating value?

-In the context of business model innovation, target group analysis goes beyond traditional marketing.
-It not only identifies who buys, but why – often uncovering untapped customer segments that open up new business opportunities.
+In the context of business model innovation, target audience analysis goes beyond traditional marketing.
+It identifies not only who buys, but why—often uncovering untapped customer segments that open up new business opportunities.
 Jobs-to-be-Done interviews systematically explore the “why” behind purchasing behavior.

 For the Business Model Canvas, target group analysis provides the basis for customer segments and the Value Proposition – two of the most important building blocks of any business model.